Minnetonka wedding photography.

 Your personal details always matter at your wedding.
 They represent your relationship.
 When your goal is hygge, personal details add to the warmth and comfort of your wedding.
 Also, Coskun is Turkish, so the couple incorporated the nazar or bonjuck talisman into their decor, which represents an eye and protects against evil.

-I completed my evening of wedding photography in Minnetonka by taking special care to capture the details of the dining table where everyone would sit together as a family for a celebratory meal.
+I completed my evening of Minnetonka wedding photography by taking special care to capture the details of the dining table where everyone would sit together as a family for a celebratory meal.
 Candlelight and warmth radiated from every corner of the room.
 It was romantic.
 It was hygge.
 Most importantly, it was what Renee and Coskun wanted for their wedding.
 They did it their wedding their own way, and it was fantastic.

 I’m a Minnesota wedding photographer with a passion for creating photographs that take you back to your best moments every time you look at them.
-You can learn more about me and contact me via email HERE to get started planning your wedding photography.
+Contact me via email HERE to get started planning your wedding photography.